Is a Business Analyst required for the success of a project?

 How the overall cost could have reduced?
 How customer satisfaction could have improved?
 How the effort on rework could have been avoided?
 And so on……

-Below are few benefits of having a Business Analyst role in an organization:
+Below are few benefits of having a Business Analyst role in an organisation:

 - A business analyst does not gather the requirements by assuming that there is a clear perspective from the business.
 Based on proper analysis of impacts, benefits and considering all the stakeholders views, an effective solution which benefits the overall business is agreed upon.